Selection Ranks and Entry Schemes

-With our Educational Access Scheme (EAS) you can get up to four additional adjustment points (previously called bonus points) if you have experienced educational or other disadvantage.
-To apply for the EAS, you must complete the application form contained in the EAS booklet produced by UAC or download the form from UAC.
-EAS applications for offers in December Round 2 close on 30 November, 2018.
-Applications for offers in January Round 1 close on 1 January, 2019.
+With the Educational Access Scheme (EAS) you can get up to four additional adjustment points if you have experienced educational or other disadvantage.
+To apply for the EAS, you must first submit your UAC application, and then complete an online EAS application.

-EAS does not apply to the Medical Science and Doctor of Medicine program.
+EAS does not apply to the Bachelor of Medical Science / Doctor of Medicine program.

 For more information phone our Enquiry Centre on 1300 ASK UON.